 About the author:

 Michelle Farris, LMFT is a licensed psychotherapist in San Jose, CA who helps people with anger, codependency, relationship issues and substance abuse.
-Be sure to sign-up for Michelle’s FREE 5-Day Anger Management Email Course.
-It provides step-by-step tools to help you catch anger early and prevent it from causing problems in your relationships.
+Be sure to sign-up for Michelle’s FREE 5-Day Anger Management Email Course and her Resource Library.

 ©2016 Michelle Farris.
 All rights reserved.